 Chewing; Other Destructive Behaviors

-Chewing on things is a tell-all sign that your beagle is under duress and trying to deal with their anxiety.
-They’re not mad at you when they destroy your favorite shoes or your couch, it’s their attempt to redirect their nervousness the only way they know-how.
+Chewing on things is a tell-all sign that your beagle is under duress and trying to deal with its anxiety.
+They’re not mad at you when they destroy your favorite shoes or your couch; it’s their attempt to redirect their nervousness the only way they know-how.

 There are some rare instances where beagles will chew on their own skin and fur, leaving sores behind.